pinpox/kali-i3/README.md

 You might need to reboot the machine after the first provisioning has finished to use all the settings made automatically.

+#### i3 session not starting, even if selected

+There is a strange behaviour of the login manager, causing it to launch the default XFCE session instead of i3 sometimes, even if it was selected.
+To fix this select the session **after** entering username and password, then click login.

+Once again:

+1. Type user/pass
+2. select "i3 session"
+3. press login.
+(Order matters!)

 #### Shell shows errors